-Breast cancer at a young age is generally associated with poor prognosis, more aggressive treatment, long-term toxicities, and unique psychosocial concerns.
-In the study, Recurrence Score® results were provided to the National Cancer Institute's SEER registry, the premier source of cancer statistics in the United States, and linked to breast cancer cases.
-This analysis looked at breast cancer specific survival (BCSS) in over 1,700 patients younger than age 40 with node-negative, HR+ breast cancer treated based on their Recurrence Score result.
+Breast cancer at a young age is generally associated with poor prognosis, more aggressive treatment, long-term toxicities, and unique psychosocial concerns2.
+In the study, Recurrence Score results were provided to the National Cancer Institute's population-based SEER registries, the premier source of cancer statistics in the United States, and linked to breast cancer cases.
+This analysis3 looked at breast cancer specific survival (BCSS) in over 1,700 patients younger than age 40 with node-negative, HR+ breast cancer treated based on their Recurrence Score result.

 Excellent five-year BCSS (100 percent) was observed in the 821 patients with Recurrence Score results less than 18, the vast majority of whom (83 percent) did not receive chemotherapy.
-Similarly, patients with Recurrence Score results up to 25 had favourable five-year BCSS of more than 99 percent.
+Similarly, patients with Recurrence Score results up to 25 also had favorable five-year BCSS.
 An important minority (11 percent) of young women with high Recurrence Score results had poor outcomes despite chemotherapy use.